 Where to Stay in Sedona

-Private Vacation Rental – This is a great option in Sedona or really anywhere on the drive from Phoenix to Grand Canyon.
+Private Vacation Rental – A private rental is a popular choice in Sedona and elsewhere on the drive-up as it allows you to have more flexibility with preparing meals.
 There are a number of places to choose from such as this lovely private cottage near all the hiking trails.
-Click here to browse the best private rentals in Sedona.

 Not quite what you’re looking for?
 Click here to browse other hotels in Sedona

 Are you planning a road trip from Phoenix to Sedona?
-Have you visited any of these stops before?
+Have any questions?
 Let us know in the comments!